ofiwg/libfabric/man/fi_endpoint.3.md

 : The FI_HMEM_DISABLE_P2P environment variable discussed in [`fi_mr`(3)](fi_mr.3.html) takes precedence over this setopt option.

-- *FI_OPT_XPU_TRIGGER - struct fi_trigger_xpu \**
-: This option only applies to the fi_getopt() call.
-It is used to query the maximum number of variables required to support XPU triggered operations, along with the size of each variable.

-  The user provides a filled out struct fi_trigger_xpu on input.
-The iface and device fields should reference an HMEM domain.
-If the provider does not support XPU triggered operations from the given device, fi_getopt() will return -FI_EOPNOTSUPP.
-On input, var should reference an array of struct fi_trigger_var data structures, with count set to the size of the referenced array.
-If count is 0, the var field will be ignored, and the provider will return the number of fi_trigger_var structures needed.
-If count is > 0, the provider will set count to the needed value, and for each fi_trigger_var available, set the datatype and count of the variable used for the trigger.

 - *FI_OPT_CUDA_API_PERMITTED - bool \**
 : This option only applies to the fi_setopt call.
 It is used to control endpoint's behavior in making calls to CUDA API.
 By default, an endpoint